pratyushmittal/Fully-Faltoo/content/pages/about.md

 libraries and frameworks.
 I currently use Python and Django for most of my projects.

-I have an Arch Linux installation, with VIM as the text editor and i3 as the tiling window manager.
+I have an Arch Linux installation, with VIM text editor and i3 tiling window manager.